 In essence, CRAM enables two or more trained practitioners working together in the field for one half day or less to assess the overall health of a wetland by choosing the best-fit set of narrative descriptions of observable conditions ranging from the worst commonly observed to the best achievable for the type of wetland being assessed.
-There are four alternative descriptions of condition for each of fourteen metrics that are organized into four main attributes: (landscape context and buffer, hydrology, physical structure, and biotic structure) for each of six major types of wetlands recognized by CRAM (riverine wetlands, lacustrine wetlands, depressional wetlands, slope wetlands, playas, and estuarine wetlands).
-To the extent possible, CRAM has been standardized across all these wetland types.
-The differences in metrics and narrative descriptions between wetland types have been minimized.
+There are four alternative descriptions of condition for each metric of condition.
+Metrics are organized into four main attributes: (landscape context and buffer, hydrology, physical structure, and biotic structure) for each of six major types of wetlands recognized by CRAM (riverine wetlands, lacustrine wetlands, depressional wetlands, slope wetlands, playas, and estuarine wetlands).
+To the extent possible, CRAM has been standardized across all these wetland types, and the differences in metrics and narrative descriptions between wetland types have been minimized.

 CRAM yields an overall score for each assessed area based on the component scores for the attributes and their metrics.
 The alternative narrative description for each metric has a fixed numerical value.
-An attribute score is calculated by first summing the values of the chosen narrative descriptions for the attribute's component metrics, and then converting the sum into a percentage of the maximum possible score for the attribute.
-The overall score for an area is calculated by first summing the attribute scores, and then converting this sum into the maximum possible score for all attributes combined.
+An attribute score is calculated by combining (methods vary by attribute type) the values of the chosen narrative descriptions for the attribute's component metrics, and then converting the result into a percentage of the maximum possible score for the attribute.
+The overall score for an area is calculated by averaging the four final attribute scores.
 The maximum possible score represents the best condition that is likely to be achieved for the type of wetland being assessed.
 The overall score for a wetland therefore indicates how it is doing relative to the best achievable conditions for that wetland type in the state.
 Local conditions can be constrained by unavoidable land uses that should be considered when comparing wetlands from different land use settings.

 CRAM also provides guidelines for identifying stressors that might account for low scores.
-Evident stressors are characterized as probably insignificant or strongly influencing an attribute score.
+Evident stressors are characterized as present or present and having a significant negative effect on an attribute score.
 The stressor checklist allows researchers and managers to explore possible relationships between condition and stress, and to identify actions to counter stressor effects.

 CRAM is a cost-effective ambient monitoring and assessment tool that can be used to assess condition on a variety of scales, ranging from individual wetlands to watersheds and larger regions.
 Applications could include preliminary assessments to determine the need for more intensive analysis; supplementing information during the evaluation of wetland condition to aid in regulatory review under Section 401 and 404 of the Clean Water Act or other wetland regulations; and assisting in the assessment of restoration or mitigation projects by providing a rapid means of checking progress along a particular restoration trajectory.
 CRAM is not intended to replace any existing tools or approaches to monitoring or assessment, and will be used at the discretion of each individual agency to complement preferred approaches.
-Quality assurance and control practices are being designed to ensure that CRAM is appropriately applied in ambient and regulatory applications.
+Quality assurance and control practices have been developed to ensure that CRAM is appropriately applied in ambient and regulatory applications (California Wetland Monitoring Workgroup 2009).